wasabi315/aegle/README.md

 ## Query Syntax

-Queries use an Agda-like syntax with a few restrictions:
+Queries use an Agda-like syntax with restrictions:

 - Use `U` instead of `Set` or `Type`.
 - Write all arguments explicitly; implicit arguments are not supported.